binaize/binaize-optimize/README.md

 ## To run the test cases

-1. docker build -t optim-tests -f Dockerfile.tests .
+1. docker-compose -f docker-compose-test.yaml build

-2. docker run -it optim-tests
+2. docker-compose -f docker-compose-test.yaml up

     The output should be